Israel Says Lebanon Ceasefire Talks Show Progress, Hezbollah Says No Truce Proposal Received

 Date

-(MENAFN- IANS) Jerusalem, Nov 11 (IANS) Israeli Foreign Minister Gideon Saar said Monday that diplomatic efforts to broker a ceasefire in Lebanon have progressed, though Hezbollah maintains no deal proposal was conveyed to the group.
+JERUSALEM, Nov 12 (NNN-MA'AN) – Israeli Foreign Minister, Gideon Saar, said yesterday that, diplomatic efforts to broker a ceasefire in Lebanon have progressed, though Hezbollah maintain, no deal proposal was conveyed to them.

-Hezbollah, meanwhile, said that no official ceasefire proposal has been conveyed to the group, Xinhua news agency reported.
+Hezbollah, meanwhile, said that, no official ceasefire proposal has been conveyed to them.

-Israel has been conducting a large-scale ground offensive in Lebanon -- primarily targeting southern Lebanon, Beirut's southern suburb, and the Bekaa Valley -- since late September, saying its goal is to dismantle Hezbollah's military capabilities.
+Israel has been conducting a large-scale ground offensive in Lebanon – primarily targeting southern Lebanon, Beirut's southern suburb, and the Bekaa Valley – since late Sept, saying, its goal is to dismantle Hezbollah's military capabilities.– NNN-MA'AN

 Legal Disclaimer: